Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Introduction

-To solve the OOD detection problem, various studies~\cite{choi2018waic,nalisnick2018deep} have suggested that likelihood models with reliable uncertainty estimation may contribute to improving OOD detection.
-Additionally, noise contrastive priors (NCPs)~\cite{hafner2018reliable}, as a specific prior for neural networks in data space, encourage network weights not only to explain ID inputs but also capture the high uncertainty of OOD samples.
-Inspired by these pioneer studies, we introduce a novel method, named Improved Noise Contrastive Priors Variational Auto-encoder (INCPVAE), to obtain VAE's reliable uncertainty estimation and therefore to solve the OOD detection problem.
-Notwithstanding, the original NCP method is often applied to the classifier models which cannot directly apply to VAE framework.
-Hence, we improved the loss function of NCP to make it be suitable for VAE framework.
-Moreover, we adapt the improved NCP for the encoder of VAE and then generate OOD samples by adding Gaussian noise to the origin inputs.
-Besides, for the fact that using the simple likelihood function of VAE failed on the OOD detection task, we exploit the INCP-KL divergence of INCPVAE, rather than the likelihood, for detecting OOD inputs.
-Our experiments show that the INCPVAE can obtain better performances compared to the traditional VAE, as well as reduce the overconfidence when facing OOD data.
-In brief, our contributions of this work are: \begin{itemize}
+Many approaches have been studied to solve the OOD detection problem in generative models.
+Some studies have suggested that likelihood models with reliable uncertainty estimates may help improve OOD detection~\cite{nalisnick2018deep,choi2018waic}.
+In addition, noise contrastive priors (NCPs) are a specific prior in the data space for neural networks, encouraging network weights to not only explain the ID inputs, but also capture the high uncertainty of OOD samples~\cite{hafner2018reliable}.
+Thus, NCPs might help the uncertainty estimates of the OOD data.
+Inspired by these two viewpoints, we propose a novel method, named Improved Noise Contrastive Priors Variational Auto-encoder (INCPVAE), to allow VAE models to obtain reliable uncertainty estimates thereby solving the OOD detection problem. \re{Although the original NCPs are often applied to classifier models, they cannot be directly applied to the VAE framework.
+Therefore, we have to improve the loss function of NCP (called the improved NCP, INCP) to make it suitable for the VAE framework. } The INCP is integrated into the encoder of VAE, so that OOD samples can be generated by adding Gaussian noise to the origin ID inputs.
+Since using the simple likelihood function of VAE often leads to poor performance on OOD detection tasks, we exploit the INCP-KL divergence of INCPVAE, rather than the likelihood, for detecting OOD inputs.
+Our experiments show that compared to the traditional VAEs, our INCPVAE can reduce the overconfidence when facing OOD data and obtain better performances of OOD detection.
+The main contributions of this paper are as follows: